 Department Purpose 'in brief' Comcover - a branch within the To assist in determining whether Centrelink Department of Finance and is legally liable to compensate a person for Administration economic loss which is claimed to have resulted from negligence on the part of Centrelink.
 Aboriginal and Torres Strait For the purpose of the Community Islander Commission Development Employment Program.
-Administrative Appeals Tribunal For processing applications for review under the AAT Act 1975.
-Attorney-General's Department For the purpose of requesting legal advice and carrying out obligations under the Hague Convention.
+Administrative Appeals Tribunal For processing applications for review • • • • • • • • • • • • • • • • • • • • under the AAT Act 1975.
+Attorney-General's Department For the purpose of requesting legal advice , and carrying out obligations under the Hague Convention.
 Australian Electoral Commission For the purpose of maintaining the integrity of the electoral roll.
 Australian Federal Police To investigate offenses under social security and family assistance law.
 Australian Government Solicitor For the purpose of requesting legal advice.
 Australian Taxation Office For income and tax related matters.
-Child Support Agency For the purpose of the administration of the offind Support Agency Child Support Act.
-Comcare Australia For investigations under the Occupational Someare Australia Health and Safety (Commonwealth Employment) Act 1991.
-Commonwealth Director of Public To assist with the prosecutions or possible Prosecutions prosecutions for offenses under social FIOSecutions security law, family assistance law and/or the Criminal Code Act 1995.
-Commonwealth Ombudsman For the purpose investigation of complaints Commonwealth Ombudsman or 'own motion' enquiries.
-Department of Defence To assist in the administration of the Department of Derence provision of housing assistance to members of the Australian Defence Force and their dependents.
-Department of Education, Science For the administration of various programs. and Training i or the daministration of various programs.
-Department of Employment and For the administration of various programs Workplace Relations in relation to jobseekers.
-Department of Health and Ageing To validate data received from an eligible Department of Health and Ageing person for participation in the voucher system specified in the Hearing Services Administration Act 1997 and for the calculation of residential care fees.
-Department of Immigration, For the purpose of Assurances of Support Multicultural and Indigenous and unlawful entry into Australia.
-Affairs and another only into Adolatia Department of Veterans' Affairs To calculate or determine a payment where a person or their partner is transferring to or from a social security payment.
-Health Insurance Commission To verify eligibility under the Pharmaceutical Benefits Scheme.
-Social Security Appeals Tribunal For the purpose of carrying out the Coolar Coolarty Appeals Thould functions of the Tribunal under the Act.
+Child Support Agency For the purpose of the administration of the Crima Capport / igoricy Child Support Act.
+Comcare Australia For investigations under the Occupational Comparo / Motrana Health and Safety (Commonwealth Employment) Act 1991.
+Commonwealth Director of Public To assist with the prosecutions or possible Prosecutions prosecutions for offenses under social 1103000000 security law, family assistance law and/or the Criminal Code Act 1995.
+Commonwealth Ombudsman For the purpose investigation of complaints on monitoring and additional or 'own motion' enquiries.
+Department of Defence To assist in the administration of the provision of housing assistance to members of the Australian Defence Force and their dependents.
+Department of Education, Science For the administration of various programs. and Training Department of Employment and For the administration of various programs Workplace Relations in relation to jobseekers.
+Department of Health and Ageing To validate data received from an eligible , as a second of the second of person for participation in the voucher system specified in the Hearing Services Administration Act 1997 and for the calculation of residential care fees Department of Immigration, For the purpose of Assurances of Support Multicultural and Indigenous and unlawful entry into Australia.
+Affairs and an analysis of the state of Department of Veterans' Affairs To calculate or determine a payment where 2 oparation of votoratio / trailo a person or their partner is transferring to or from a social security payment.
+Health Insurance Commission To verify eligibility under the Todati modrano Commission Pharmaceutical Benefits Scheme.
+Social Security Appeals Tribunal For the purpose of carrying out the Coolai Occurry Appeals Tribulial functions of the Tribunal under the Act. ranonono or the Hiburial under the Act.